RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Templates/Culture/Occupation Template.md

 # Processes

 > [!note]
-> Ad headers and sub-headers as necessary to this section.
+> Add headers and sub-headers as necessary to this section.
 Go over the occupations crafts, terminologies, and more.
 # Significance

 # Notable Figures